Alternative History Flags

 One of the fun things about Alternate History is inventing flags for the history we have imagined.
 Below are some of the alternative history flags I have created.

 Alternative History Flag: British North America

-In an alternate history where the American Patriots lost the Revolutionary War, perhaps this flag would be flying over the White House today.
-Or, like Canada, perhaps this would now be a historic flag after eventual US independence.
+In an alternate history where the American Patriots lost the Revolutionary War, perhaps this flag would fly over the White House today.
+Perhaps, as in Canada, this would now be a historic flag after eventual US independence.

 I imagine the flag in a glass case in a military museum, maybe at West Point.
-The plaque alongside would commemorate the United States contribution to expanding the British Empire across the American continent.
-It looks well-worn, as if it has been carried on a few campaigns.
+The plaque alongside would commemorate the United States’ contribution to expanding the British Empire across the American continent.
+It looks well worn, as if they’ve carried it on a few campaigns.

 Inspiration: The Grand Union Flag